ozydingo/abigstick/_posts/2022-11-11-mock-record.markdown

 ## Testing lib code

 I'm a frameworks kind of guy, and in my day job I write a lot of code that I want other developers to use in their projects.
-In a green-field, ideal scenario, I'm writing gems, publishing open source, and dancing with the unicorns of BSD licences and full separation of concerns.
+In a green-field, ideal scenario, I'm writing gems, publishing open source, and dancing with the unicorns of BSD licenses and full separation of concerns.

 In reality, a lot of my application-agnostic code is plopped right into the `lib` folder of an application project.
 After all, is it not decreed that we [avoid hasty abstraction](https://kentcdodds.com/blog/aha-programming)?